Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 What is your MTTR savings worth?

 Vendor MTTR reduction claims range from 38% to 95%.
-The free ROI calculator lets SRE leads model their own team's numbers, no email required.
+The free ROI calculator lets SRE leads model their own numbers, no email required.

-What is an agentic runbook?+
+Q.01What is an agentic runbook?+

 An agentic runbook is a runbook executed by an AI agent that reasons over live signals, chooses actions from a defined tool scope, and learns from outcomes.
 The three defining properties are agency, memory, and tool scope.
 Unlike a scripted automated runbook, the agent is not following a fixed execution path.
 It applies judgment to the current state of the system.

-Is PagerDuty's runbook automation really agentic?+
+Q.02Is PagerDuty's runbook automation really agentic?+

 Honest answer: partially.
-PagerDuty Runbook Automation (formerly Rundeck, $125/user/month) has deterministic execution at its core: event triggers a job, job runs predefined steps.
+PagerDuty Runbook Automation (formerly Rundeck) has deterministic execution at its core: event triggers a job, job runs predefined steps.
 The recent additions of Gen-AI job authoring and the AIOps event-correlation layer push it toward agentic behaviour, but the runbook execution itself remains deterministic.
 The AIOps layer is agentic-adjacent; the runbook runner is not.

-How do you write an agentic runbook?+
+Q.03How do you write an agentic runbook?+

 An agentic runbook needs eight fields: metadata (id, version, owner, risk, approvers), signal_spec (what triggers the agent), tool_scope (what APIs it can call), action_boundary (which actions require human approval), context_retrieval (what past incidents and docs the agent pulls via RAG), execution_plan (the LangGraph or AutoGen graph), observability (logs and reasoning dump), and a learning_loop (how outcomes feed back).
 The /writing-your-first-agentic-runbook page has three full working examples in YAML and LangGraph Python.

-What is MCP and why does it matter for runbooks?+
+Q.04What is MCP and why does it matter for runbooks?+

 Model Context Protocol is Anthropic's open standard for agent-to-tool and agent-to-agent communication.
 It standardises how an agent discovers and invokes capabilities.
 AWS Bedrock AgentCore wraps Kubernetes, logs, and metrics APIs as MCP tools, meaning a LangGraph or AutoGen agent can call kubectl, CloudWatch, and PagerDuty through a single interface.
 For runbooks, MCP simplifies integration and enables composable, vendor-neutral agent architectures.

-Can an agentic runbook work in an air-gapped environment?+
+Q.05Can an agentic runbook work in an air-gapped environment?+

 Yes, with caveats.
 Cloud-API LLMs like Claude Sonnet or GPT-4o are out unless your compliance allows egress.
 The viable paths are self-hosted models (Llama 3, Mixtral, or fine-tuned smaller models) with a local vector database and on-premise orchestration.
 Emerging option: domain-specific distilled models fine-tuned on runbook reasoning tasks, running entirely inside your VPC.
 Latency and capability will be lower than cloud LLMs, but the pattern is architecturally sound.

-Will agentic runbooks still be relevant in five years?+
+Q.06Will agentic runbooks still be relevant in five years?+

 The vocabulary may shift (as 'DevOps' became 'platform engineering'), but the underlying pattern is durable: AI-mediated operational reasoning sitting between observability signals and infrastructure action planes.
 The specific term 'agentic runbook' may not survive, but the category it describes will.
 The sites and practitioners who define the vocabulary now will carry that authority forward, regardless of what the term evolves into.

-What is an Agentic Runbook?
+What is an agentic runbook?

 Precise definition, taxonomy, and the four distinguishing properties.

-Traditional vs Agentic
+Traditional vs agentic

 Side-by-side comparison matrix and decision tree.

-Compare 12 Vendors
+Compare 12 vendors

 Forensic capability matrix.
 No sponsored placements.